opsecfreak/AI-BrandWriter-WithContext/README.md

 - **Industry**: Business sector and specialization
 - **Target Audience**: Detailed description of your ideal customers
 - **Brand Voice**: Communication style (professional, casual, humorous, etc.)
-- **Key Products/Services**: Main offerings and solutions
 - **Brand Values**: Core principles and mission
 - **Unique Selling Points**: What sets you apart from competitors
 - **Website & Social Media**: Online presence information
 - **Additional Context**: Custom brand guidelines and specific requirements

-### How It Works
-1. **Setup**: Use the "Setup Brand Context" button to create a comprehensive brand profile
-2. **Storage**: All brand information is securely stored in your PostgreSQL database
-3. **Integration**: When generating content, the AI automatically incorporates your brand context
 4. **Consistency**: Every piece of content maintains your brand voice and messaging

-## 📚 Content History Sidebar

-The fixed left sidebar provides comprehensive management of your social media content generation history, organized by brand for easy reference and management.

 ### Key Features
 - **Always Accessible**: Fixed left sidebar that's always visible for easy access
-- **Brand Organization**: Content grouped by brand for clear organization
-- **Collapsible Sections**: Expand/collapse brand sections to focus on relevant content
-- **Generation Previews**: Quick preview of topic, tone, and creation date
 - **Detailed Content Viewing**: Click any generation to view full content in a modal
-- **Content Management**: Delete unwanted generations directly from the sidebar
 - **Real-time Updates**: Automatically refreshes when new content is generated

 ### Sidebar Navigation
 - **Brand Headers**: Each brand displays name, industry, and generation count
 - **Generation Cards**: Show topic, tone, timestamp, and quick actions
-- **Search & Filter**: Easily find specific content generations
-- **Bulk Actions**: Manage multiple generations efficiently

-### Content History Modal
-When you click on any historical generation, a detailed modal displays:
 - **Generation Metadata**: Topic, tone, target audience, key message, and creation date
 - **Original Prompt**: The exact input used to generate the content
-- **Full Content**: Complete generated content for all 7 platforms
-- **Copy Functionality**: Copy any platform's content with one click
-- **Strategy Information**: AI-generated content strategy and engagement tactics

 ### Use Cases
 - **Content Reference**: Review past successful content for inspiration
 - **Brand Consistency**: Ensure new content aligns with previous messaging